Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolGroupMember.md

 ```

 ### -GroupMemberType
-The type of member (User or Group) to add to the group.
+Specifies the type of member to add to the group.
+Valid values are: User and Group.

 ```yaml
 Type: GroupMemberType